 The Hoxton occupies the former headquarters of IBM in Europe, a brutalist-style tower north of Brussels city center.
 But the property houses two establishments: the hotel and Working From_, the coworking outlet that already operates in Chicago and London.
 In Brussels, Working From_ occupies five floors, creating startup-like spaces.
 The hotel has additional meeting and events facilities, a restaurant, a bar, and a rooftop terrace.
 Its two hundred rooms are designed with subtle 1970s vibes.
 The hotel’s focal point is the soaring lobby, cutting through two floors.
 The Hoxton is near the boutiques and bars of Dansaert, Palais Royal, Parc Royal de Bruxelles, and the Botanical Garden.

 Website: The Hoxton, Brussels, Belgium.
-Opening: April 2023.
+Now Open.
 Photo © Ennismore

 45Banyan Tree Ilha Caldeira, Mozambique